Applying for CRICOS registration

 Only registered higher education providers can apply to TEQSA for inclusion on CRICOS.
 This registration period cannot exceed seven years.

-It is essential that applicants read the Education Services for Overseas Students Act 2000 and the National Code of Practice for Providers of Education and Training to Overseas Students 2017 before submitting an application to TEQSA.
+It is essential that applicants read the Education Services for Overseas Students Act 2000 and the National Code of Practice for Providers of Education and Training to Overseas Students 2018 before deciding to apply for CRICOS registration.

 Courses should not be promoted to prospective students until they have been registered on CRICOS.